Tomb Raider Through the Technical Ages: 2006–2009

 This friendly takeover was Square Enix's venture out into the more western parts of the world and was a subsequent revival to the Tomb Raider series after Anniversary and Underworld.
 Legend was an excellent reboot to the series, but too much time was spent trying to tie the two timelines together, in my opinion, to make a seamless transition to Crystal Dynamics.

 Crystal Dynamics must have realized this as they're still the studio in charge of developing Tomb Raider and responsible for the 2013 reboot.
-But we'll go into that in Part III (which is here).
-I also have an indepth review of the 2013 reboot here, which goes into some of the history behind its development as well.
+But we'll go into that here).
+I also have an in-depth review of the 2013 reboot here, which goes into some of the history behind its development as well.

 Questions & Answers